 Agnes Miklos-Illes, LMFT (she/her)

 Agnes loves working with young children, school-age children, adolescents and their families.
-Agnes also enjoys working with adults, supporting them in different stages of their lives.
 She believes that every client is unique and so is their journey to a fulfilling life.
 Using a strengths-based approach, Agnes creates a safe, nurturing and warm environment for her clients to express feelings, address concerns, explore solutions and awaken their resiliency to deal with life’s challenges.
 Agnes is creative and playful, appreciates humor and is passionate about her work.

 In her practice with younger children Agnes utilizes attachment therapy, play therapy, parent-child interaction therapy and drama therapy.
 In her work with adolescents as well as in her family therapy sessions Agnes relies on cognitive behavioral therapy, solution focused therapy, and narrative therapy.